 The San Dieguito River Park Joint Power’s Authority (SDRPJPA), as lead agency has completed the Final Environmental Impact Report (FEIR) for the San Dieguito Lagoon W-19 Restoration Project as required by the California Environmental Quality Act (CEQA).
 The responses to public comments received on the Draft EIR are in Appendix R of the Final EIR.

 The San Dieguito Lagoon W-19 Restoration Project is being done in conjunction with Caltrans to implement highway and railroad improvements as part of the Interstate 5 North Coast Corridor Program.

-In October 2009, SANDAG entered into an agreement with SDRPJPA, for the exclusive rights to restore property owned by SDRVJPA (amended in 2016).
-At the same time, the City of San Diego elected to use a portion of the SDRVJPA property to mitigate the impacts associated with the El Camino Real Bridge Widening Project.
+In October 2009, SANDAG entered into an agreement with SDRPJPA, for the exclusive rights to restore property owned by SDRPJPA (amended in 2016).
+At the same time, the City of San Diego elected to use a portion of the SDRPJPA property to mitigate the impacts associated with the El Camino Real Bridge Widening Project.